klimcode/notekeeper/README.md

 1. Empty command -- do nothing
 2. `add` -- save the current note to the base
+3. `mul` -- add multiple comma-separated records to the base (example: mul a, b,c).
+All the names must be unique.
-3. `mix` -- concat the record from the base and the new record with the same name.
+4. `mix` -- concat the record from the base and the new record with the same name.
 It adds only unique information during a concatenation process.
-4. `get` -- load a record by a name (example: `load info`)
+5. `get` -- load a record by a name (example: `load info`)
-5. `last` -- load the last edited record
+6. `last` -- load the last edited record
-6. `edit` -- edit a record by a name
+7. `edit` -- edit a record by a name
-7. `del` -- delete a record by a name
+8. `del` -- delete a record by a name
-8. `clr` -- clear all fields of the Interface
+9. `clr` -- clear all fields of the Interface
-9. `tree` -- show the base or a record in a tree-view structure
+10. `tree` -- show the base or a record in a tree-view structure
-10. `load` -- load/reload base to work with (example: `load js`)
+11. `load` -- load/reload base to work with (example: `load js`)
-11. `exit` -- close the program
+12. `exit` -- close the program

 .